About Montessori Public Policy Initiative

 While serving as a head of school in Washington, DC, Wendy successfully advocated for policy changes to help Montessori programs in the District flourish.
 She became involved in national advocacy efforts early in the life of the Montessori Public Policy Initiative, serving on and chairing the MPPI Council and overseeing MPPI’s strategic plan development.
-Now, as MPPI’s first Executive Director, she supports state level advocates, collaborates with leaders across the Montessori ecosystem, advocates and builds coalitions with other national education organizations, and offers trainings and workshops both domestically and internationally to prepare Montessori educators to be effective advocates.
+Now, as MPPI’s Executive Director, she supports state level advocates, collaborates with leaders across the Montessori community, advocates and builds coalitions with other national education organizations, and offers trainings and workshops both domestically and internationally to prepare Montessori educators to be effective advocates.

 Denise Monnier | Director of State Advocacy